KarlClinckspoor/UnderworldRandomizer/Zoning/Notes.md

 ### Zone 67 Alcove with gate travel scroll

 * [Zone 60](#zone-60-spider-maze), falling down.
+TODO: Change number, this was already taken for the area at the end of the key of courage gauntlet.

 ### Zone 68 Cavern of dead things

 * [Zone 60](#zone-60-spider-maze), through a breakable door with no key
 * [Zone 69](#zone-69-entrance-to-damaging-maze), through a breakable door with no key
+TODO: Change number, this was already taken for the area at the end of the key of courage gauntlet.

 ### Zone 69 entrance to damaging maze